Skip to main content

 How do you maintain and backflush the LifeStraw Peak Squeeze in the field?

 The Peak Squeeze includes a backwash syringe specifically designed for field maintenance.
 To backflush: fill the syringe with clean filtered water, attach it to the filter outlet (the drinking end), and push water backward through the membrane.
 This dislodges particulate buildup and restores flow rate.
 LifeStraw recommends backflushing after every trip or whenever you notice reduced flow.
 In practice, backflushing every 50-100 liters keeps flow rates near factory specs.
 The syringe weighs under an ounce and fits easily in a pack pocket.
-Unlike the Sawyer Squeeze, which requires a separate $7 syringe purchase, the Peak Squeeze includes one in the box.
+Unlike the Sawyer Squeeze, which requires a separate syringe purchase at additional cost, the Peak Squeeze includes one in the box.
 For long thru-hikes, also shake the filter in clean water periodically and store it with caps off to allow air drying.

 Can you use the LifeStraw Peak Squeeze for international travel?